Compare any two graphics cards:

 Pixel Rate

-If using a high screen resolution is important to you, then the GeForce GTX 1660 Ti is superior to the Radeon R9 Fury X, but not by far. (explain)
+If using high levels of AA is important to you, then the GeForce GTX 1660 Ti is superior to the Radeon R9 Fury X, but it probably won't make a huge difference. (explain)

 GeForce GTX 1660 Ti 72000 Mpixels/sec